debug-ito/kon-board/README.md

 Currently, kon-board is mainly designed for planning lunch and dinner.
 It also supports planning breakfast and other meals (like snacks), but they are optional.

+You can also add notes on meal plans, such as temporary modification to the recipes and TODOs about the meal plan.

 Write meal plans also in YAML format. kon-board reads all YAML files under `meal-plans` directory for meal plans.

 For now, kon-board doesn't support editing meal plans on the Web interface.